Hans-Sachs-Denkmal (Nürnberg)

 How long should I spend visiting?

-A visit to the Hans-Sachs-Denkmal typically takes around 30 minutes to an hour, depending on your interest and pace.
+A visit to the Hans-Sachs-Denkmal typically takes about 30 minutes to an hour, depending on your interest in photography and the surrounding area.

 Is photography allowed?